-For a spectacular view it is recommended to reach the Tres Cruces viewpoint and appreciate the sunrise, as well as two opposite landscapes: the Andean mountain range and the cloud forest.
+For a spectacular view, we recommend to reach the Tres Cruces viewpoint and appreciate the sunrise, as well as two opposite landscapes: the Andean mountain range and the cloud forest.

-For explorers and nature lovers, visiting the Manu is the greatest experience as they can see it in all its splendor and enjoy the wildlife in this reserve that little or nothing has been invaded by the “civilization” making our visit a real adventure where a lot of courage and freedom is required.
+For explorers and nature lovers, visiting Manu is the greatest experience as they can see it in all its splendor and enjoy the wildlife in this reserve.
+“Civilization” has barely touched this area, making our visit a true adventure where significant courage and freedom are required.

-Unlike Manu, Tambopata Amazon Peru, being an area that has been affected by business and the large influx of visitors has made it much more difficult to see a variety of wild animals.
+Unlike Manu, business and a large influx of visitors have affected Tambopata Amazon Peru, making it much harder to see a variety of wild animals.